Our People

 When she’s not in the forest you can find Natalie biking, swimming, and hanging out with her husband and her cat!

-Director - Saskatchewan
+Director - British Columbia

 Laura Sims (she/her)